brightonyoung/tie-it-all-together/README.md

   *SUGGESTION: Use Step 5 below to create the smaller Todo cards on Trello!*

-## STEP 5: Create Database, Server and Front-End App on an Instance(Virtual Computer) on GoogleCloud
+## STEP 5: Create Database, Server on an Instance(Virtual Computer) on GoogleCloud

 1. *(STEP 5.a)* Create a Database on GoogleCloud *(311-5 Databases)* - [How to GoogleCloud](https://youtu.be/ypQaSyICc3A)
     a.
 Copy/paste & store the DB name, password, connection name, and IP somewhere you can find easily